atfa/Tempognize/README.md

 ## 📥 Download

-We will release the app on the App Store and Google Play Store.
+We will release the app on the App Store and Github Release.

 ## 🔗 Links